 The “Avios Redemption University” series is a good starting point for beginners, although I hope everyone will learn something from them.
 Click here to see the other articles.

 If you want mathematical proof of that, take a look at this post!
-The voucher from the Premium Plus card should get you at least £750 of value if used ‘properly’, which is 7.5% of the £10,000 you spent on the card to earn it.
+The companion voucher from the Premium Plus card should get you at least £750 of value if used ‘properly’, which is 7.5% of the £10,000 you spent on the card to earn it.

 If you do not already have a British Airways American Express card (see the ‘Credit Cards Update‘ page for the latest offer), here are the key details.
 There are two different cards available: